disguise-one/hap-encoder-adobe-cc/README.md

 # Hap Exporter for Adobe CC 2018

-This is community-supplied Hap and HapQ exporter plugin for Adobe CC 2018.
+This is the community-supplied Hap and HapQ exporter plugin for Adobe CC 2018.

 Development of this plugin was generously sponsored by disguise, makers of the disguise show production software and hardware
     http://disguise.one